 Expansion of the Postgraduate Programme in Peacebuilding

-This large programme currently has 32 doctoral students, and a smaller number of Masters students.
-Our intention is to develop a Coursework Masters Programme in 2016.
-See the menu item for much fuller information.
+This large programme currently has about 60 doctoral students, and a smaller number of Masters students.
+Our intention is to develop a Coursework Masters Programme in 2018.
+See the menu item for fuller information.

 The Cornerstone module